Asymmetric Methodological Restraint (AMR)

 Abstract

-When evidence underdetermines theory—when multiple frameworks can accommodate the same data—how should we decide what to believe?
-A common answer is methodological restraint: suspend judgment, avoid ontological commitment, wait for more evidence.
-This essay argues that such restraint, as actually practiced in contemporary intellectual culture, is applied asymmetrically.
-Speculative commitments grounded in physics, mathematics, or abstract structure are routinely tolerated under underdetermination, while commitments grounded in consciousness or phenomenology face disproportionate resistance.
-This asymmetry is not philosophically neutral; it encodes a background physicalism that disadvantages consciousness-first approaches before inquiry begins.
-Given shared epistemic principles—that brute facts are costly, that explanatory unification is valuable, and that all evidence is mediated through consciousness—the rational response to sustained explanatory failure is not indefinite restraint but ontological revision.
-Consciousness-first frameworks deserve serious consideration not because they are certain, but because they dissolve problems that restraint-oriented approaches have failed to solve for decades.
+Methodological restraint — suspend judgment, avoid ontological commitment, wait for more evidence — presents itself as neutral caution under underdetermination.
+As actually practiced, it is not neutral.
+Speculative commitments grounded in physics, mathematics, or abstract structure are routinely tolerated, while commitments grounded in consciousness or phenomenology face disproportionate resistance.
+This essay diagnoses that pattern as asymmetric methodological restraint (AMR) and argues that AMR encodes a background physicalism that disadvantages consciousness-first approaches before inquiry begins.
+The argument turns on a decoupling that AMR conceals: empirical fruitfulness belongs to objective methodology, not to metaphysical materialism, and consciousness-first frameworks inherit the methodology while dissolving problems the materialist ontology leaves brute.
+Given shared principles — that coherence matters, that brute facts are costly, that all evidence is mediated through consciousness — the rational response to decades of explanatory failure is not indefinite restraint but ontological revision.
+Consciousness-first frameworks deserve serious consideration not because they are certain, but because they engage problems restraint-oriented approaches have refused to investigate.

 Keywords: methodological restraint · underdetermination · epistemic asymmetry · consciousness-first frameworks · many-worlds interpretation · philosophy of science · evidential standards